its-leofisher/going-light/README.md

 # The Light

+Initial purpose is to indicate progress of deployments to servers but can be used to portray differnt indicators.
+Essentially facilitating communication through light.

-This project is created with a Flask application on a Raspberry Pi to control a TP-Link smart bulb based on Slack events.
-Initial purpose is to indicate progress of deployments to servers.
-Facilitating communication through light.
+Created with Flask on a Raspberry Pi 2W (Or any SBC with WiFi/Bluetooh Modules) to control a TP-Link smart bulb via [Python Kasa](https://github.com/python-kasa/python-kasa) library based on incoming Slack event payloads.
+Ngrok is used to make the pi receive incoming API requests.
+The application is meant to be on 24/7 so the Pi 2 W was my choice due to the low power consumption when idle and under load.

 ## Setting Up Project